 Fact #3: You need to choose the right foods

 “You could have a cupcake for dinner, but that wouldn’t be helpful,” Dr. Epps stresses.
 “Eating sugar, or something like white bread, will cause a spike in your blood sugar.”
-This can counteract the effectiveness of semaglutide, and if you eat like that regularly you may stop losing weight.
+This can counteract the effectiveness of GLP-1, and if you eat like that regularly you may stop losing weight.

 Fact #4: You can easily manage the side effects